sharonzhou/CS236G/faq.md

 [The Stanford Honor Code as it pertains to CS courses](https://web.stanford.edu/class/archive/cs/cs106b/cs106b.1164/handouts/honor-code.pdf)

 ## Can I audit CS236G?
 Yes!
 If you have a Stanford ID.
-Please make a private [Piazza](https://piazza.com/class/kxxwgl8l1xx3r6) post and we'll get on it shortly.
+Please make a private [Ed Stem](https://edstem.org/us/courses/16967/) post and we'll get on it shortly.